This easy caramel cinnamon rolls recipe comes together in 30 minutes, is perfect for a quick breakfast, and is very tasty!

 What do you do with the extra cinnamon roll?

-15 cinnamon rolls/stick buns fit perfectly into my 9×13 baking dish leaving one left out.
-I could’ve crammed the 16th roll into the dish, but I’m a sucker for a pretty finished product so I left out, but you can add it to your dish if you want.
+15 cinnamon rolls/stick buns fit perfectly into my 9x13 baking dish leaving one left out.
+I could’ve crammed the 16th roll into the dish, but I’m a sucker for a pretty finished product so I left it out, but you can add it to your dish if you want.

-You can use it to thinly frost some pumpkin cupcakes (however I much prefer my cream cheese frosting for that), or just use what you want on that leftover cinnamon roll and toss the rest.
-Alternatively, you can add it on top of the sticky buns for an extra sticky sweet treat.
+You can use it to thinly frost some pumpkin cupcakes, or pumpkin bread (however, I much prefer my cream cheese frosting for that), or just use what you want on that leftover cinnamon roll and toss the rest.
+Alternatively, you can add it on top of the caramel cinnamon rolls for an extra sticky sweet treat.

-How to invert the sticky buns onto another plate:
+How to invert the caramel cinnamon rolls onto another plate:

-It’s easiest if you have a cutting board or large flat plate that will cover the 9×13 dish.
-Simply place that on top of the 9×13 dish and holding both the dish and the plate, flip over everything over.
+It’s easiest if you have a cutting board or large flat plate that will cover the 9x13 dish.
+Simply place that on top of the 9x13 dish and holding both the dish and the plate, flip over everything over.

-If the sticky buns have cooled longer than 5 minutes, they might stick to the baking dish for a little while.
+If the cinnamon rolls have cooled longer than 5 minutes, they might stick to the baking dish for a little while.
 Just let gravity do the work and let them sit for 5-10 minutes until they fall onto the plate.
 Then remove the baking dish and eat up!

 Overall, this is a really easy and quick recipe for when you want to make sticky buns but don’t want to spend all the time making them (aka multiple rises and kneading!).